-Abbreviate common words as per the IEEE Reference Guide's list of common abbreviated words (e.g. 'Information Science and Technology' is abbreviated to 'Inform.
-Sci. and Technology')
+Abbreviate common words (e.g. 'Information Science and Technology' is abbreviated to 'Infom.
+Sci. and Technology').

-Abbreviate standard conference terms as per the IEEE Reference Guide's list of common abbreviated words (e.g. 'International Conference' is abbreviated to 'Int.
-Conf.')
+Abbreviate conference terms (e.g. 'International Conference' is abbreviated to 'Int.
+Conf'.)

 Written numbers in the conference proceeding title are converted to numerical representation (e.g. 'Fifth Conference' is abbreviated to '5th Conf.')

-Use acronyms in the conference title if provided (e.g. 'NUSOD')
+Use acronyms in the conference title if provided (e.g. 'Numerical Simulation of Optoelectronic Devices' is abbreviated to 'NUSOD')

-Articles and prepositions (e.g. 'of the', 'on') are removed from a conference title when it is abbreviated.
+Remove articles and prepositions (e.g. 'of the', 'on') from a conference title.